 Methadone

-Because methadone can only be administered in federally-certified opioid treatment programs, the costs and logistics of methadone implementation typically focus on novel settings such as hospitals or prisons/jails: the main cost driver of methadone delivery is the cost of personnel.
+Because methadone can only be administered in federally-certified opioid treatment programs, the costs and logistics of methadone implementation typically focus on starting treatment in novel settings such as hospitals or prisons/jails: the main cost driver of methadone delivery is the cost of personnel.

-Because methadone can only be administered by federally certified opioid treatment programs (OTP), most implementation efforts focus on starting individuals on methadone from other unique settings, such as during a hospitalization or incarceration, or continuing to provide stable doses of methadone from off-site medication units.
+Because methadone can only be administered by federally certified opioid treatment programs (OTP), most novel implementation efforts focus on starting individuals on methadone from other unique settings, such as during a hospitalization or incarceration, or continuing to provide stable doses of methadone from off-site medication units.
 The costs and logistics of implementing such programs predominantly relate to personnel costs, as starting someone on methadone requires both a clinician to determine appropriateness and dosing and someone to coordinate linkage to an outpatient OTP.
+When considering take-home doses, providers should discuss with patients their ability to safely store the medication.
+Patients should be advised that they may be able to participate in guest dosing while traveling, although advanced notice, documentation and coordination will likely be necessary.
+Prior to implementation, programs need to take into account workflows to accommodate regulatory requirements, billing practices, and reimbursement requirements.